A healthy upside potential exists for Cano Health Inc (CANO) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Cano Health Inc (NYSE:CANO) dipped -10.07% to close Friday’s market session at $0.25, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.2536 and $0.2983 throughout the trading session with the volume trading being 3493041 shares, which represented a significant variation when compared to the three months average volume of 11.42 million shares.
-The firm’s stock price fluctuated 12.01% within the last five trades and -20.87% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -77.56% in the last 6 months and -81.76% was subtracted to its value over the previous 3 months.
-CANO stock is trading at a margin of -19.12%, -63.65% and -78.13% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Cano Health Inc (NYSE:CANO) raised 9.38% to close Monday’s market session at $0.28, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.26 and $0.2882 throughout the trading session with the volume trading being 3989246 shares, which represented a significant variation when compared to the three months average volume of 11.43 million shares.
+The firm’s stock price fluctuated 1.99% within the last five trades and -10.31% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -69.52% in the last 6 months and -78.33% was subtracted to its value over the previous 3 months.
+CANO stock is trading at a margin of -10.73%, -58.72% and -75.96% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Cano Health Inc’s Profitability and Valuation Ratios Tell Us About the Stock?